What compound bow do you choose?

 Like cars there are countless bow manufacturers.
 Many archers will prefer one brand over another.
 Alot of this may be the store which only carries this brand, or their mate shots a particular bow, or it may be that they are following the top archer.

 In reality the top archer can win with any bow manufacturer.
 Over 20 years various bow manufacturers have been the popular bow.
 In 80's Darton and Jennings were huge.
 The 90's Hoyt and PSE were huge.
 In 2000 Mathews became the big bow manufacturer.
 In 2005 Bowtech stormed on the scene with popular designs.
 In 2007 Bowtech sold 120,000 bows making it one of the largest bow manufacturers.
 In 2006 PSE released the X Force one of the most popular bows of the year, it proceeded with revamping their line, producing the best selling PSE Stinger a parrallel limb bow with a machine riser for $500.
-In 2009 PSE without doubt have the loins share of bow sales with bows offered at all price points and for all archers.
+Since 2009 PSE without doubt have the loins share of bow sales with bows offered at all price points and for all archers.

 Alpine - A small company make a solid bow - I dropped the line when they did not fix warrenty items.
 The customers in question we gave new PSE bows to.